Blinking: Central nervous system's control

+Evolutionary origins

+Blinking is present in all major tetrapod crown groups.
+The soft tissues involved in blinking have not been preserved in the fossil record, but study of mudskippers (a group of amphibious fish species that evolved blinking independently from other tetrapod species, but for similar purposes), suggest that blinking (which involves the eye retracting in mudskippers) may have arose in response to selective pressures upon species shifting from aquatic to terrestrial habitats.
+For example, compared to an aquatic environment, in a terrestrial environment, the corneal cells must be kept moist such that vital substances like oxygen can more easily diffuse into them, detritus may adhere to the eye in dry conditions, and objects may move towards the eye at faster and more dangerous speeds in air than in water.
+Additionally, when at their fully aquatic juvenile stage of development, their eyes are not in the positioning with which they blink, but as adults, their eyes elevate to a position that can blink, which they do when they are not submerged or bump into a surface, suggesting blinking emerged as an adaptation to terrestrial life as opposed to aquatic life.

+Early tetrapods in the transition to land, which would later yield all non-mudskipper blinking species, possessed similar characteristics regarding eye positioning that suggest blinking arose in response to aerial vision and terrestrial lifestyle.

 Types of blinking

 There are three types of blinking.

 Spontaneous blink

 Spontaneous blinking is done without external stimuli and internal effort.
 This type of blinking is conducted in the pre-motor brain stem and happens without conscious effort, like breathing and digestion.

 Reflex blink

 A reflex blink occurs in response to an external stimulus, such as contact with the cornea or objects that appear rapidly in front of the eye.
 A reflex blink is not necessarily a conscious blink either; however it does happen faster than a spontaneous blink.
 Reflex blink may occur in response to tactile stimuli (e.g., corneal, eyelash, skin of eyelid, contact with eyebrow), optical stimuli (e.g. dazzle reflex, or menace reflex) or auditory stimuli (e.g., menace reflex).

 Voluntary blink

 A voluntary blink is a conscious blink, with the use of all 3 divisions of the orbicularis oculi muscle.

 Blinking in everyday life

 Children

 Infants do not blink at the same rate of adults; in fact, infants only blink at an average rate of one or two times in a minute.
 The reason for this difference is unknown, but it is suggested that infants do not require the same amount of eye lubrication that adults do because their eyelid opening is smaller in relation to adults.
 Additionally, infants do not produce tears during their first month of life.
 Infants also get a significant amount more sleep than adults do and, as discussed earlier, fatigued eyes blink more.
 However, throughout childhood the blink rate increases, and by adolescence, it is usually equivalent to that of adults.